-Mind Australia Limited is a company by guarantee, incorporated and domiciled in Australia.
-In accordance with the guarantee, if the company is wound up, the Constitution states that each member is required to contribute a maximum of \$10.00 each towards meeting any outstanding obligations of the company.
-At 30 June 2017, the number of members was 15.
-At that date the collective liability of members was \$nil (2016: \$nil).
+Mind Australia Limited is a company limited by guarantee, incorporated and domiciled in Australia.
+In accordance with the guarantee, if the Company is wound up, the Constitution states that each member is required to contribute a maximum of \$10.00 each towards meeting any outstanding obligations of the Company.
+At 30 June 2018, the number of members was 17.
+At that date the collective liability of members was \$170 (2017: \$150).